Getting Paid to Your Bank

 Bank institution

-Account number and routing number
+Account number and transit/institution numbers

-Payout schedule preference
+Payout schedule preference (daily, weekly, or monthly)

-Adding Bank Info
+Adding Bank Info Later

 Complete Stripe's verification steps